Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Returns:

-• longitude in radians
+• longitude (float) – Longitude in radians.

-• radius in au
+• radius (float) – Radius in AU.

 astronomia.sun.rise(year, month, day, longitude=0.0, latitude=0.0, gregorian=True)